igrishaev/blog/_posts/2022-12-03-clojure-guide.md

   ...)
 ~~~

-Another good pattern is to use what->what naming there the first what is the input data and the second is the result.
+Another good pattern is to use `what->what` naming where the first `what` is the input data and the second one is the result.
 For example:

 ~~~clojure
 (defn orders->total [orders]